clawrim/gcn10/paper/paper.md

 ## C MPI/OpenMP

-A hybrid MPI/OpenMP parallelization scheme was implemented in C, using MPI for distributed memory parallelism and OpenMP for shared memory parallelism.
+A hybrid MPI/OpenMP parallelization scheme was implemented in C, using MPI for distributed memory parallelism and OpenMP [@dagum1998openmp] for shared memory parallelism.
-In this design, MPI forked individual processes for each block, while the internal CN computation logic within a block was parallelized with OpenMP [@dagum1998openmp].
+In this design, MPI forked individual processes for each block, while the internal CN computation logic within a block was parallelized with OpenMP.
 The aim was to combine coarse-grain parallelism across nodes with fine-grain threading within each process.
 In principle this reduces MPI rank counts and exploits shared memory at the node level [@gropp1999mpi].

 In practice, the hybrid model gave little improvement.
-Most of the runtime was still dominated by I/O. Since GDAL raster writing is not thread safe [@gdal-rfc101], it limited the benefit of OpenMP and meant that overall throughput was similar to pure MPI.
+Most of the runtime was still dominated by I/O. Since GDAL raster writing is not thread-safe [@gdal-rfc101], it limited the benefit of OpenMP and meant that overall throughput was similar to pure MPI.
 For this workload, the independence of block-level tasks made OpenMP threading unnecessary.
 The results of this